 a.
 Land currently used for agricultural production.
 The Property is comprised of lands that are currently in agricultural use or historically have been used for agricultural purposes.
 Current agricultural operations by Pomaika'i continue Pomaika'i's agricultural heritage with a mission to preserve the rural setting and promote land stewardship.
-Figure 2 (Agriculture Areas Map) shows the areas of the Property that are used for seed crops, coffee production and horse ranching and identifies the fallow lands.
+Figure 2 (Agriculture Areas Map) shows the areas of the Property that are used for seed crops and horse ranching and identifies the fallow lands.

-As shown in the below table and illustrated in Figure 2, seed crop cultivation currently represents the largest agricultural use of the Property (approximately 140 acres or 17 percent).
-Approximately 106 acres or 13 percent of the Land currently serves as a coffee plantation.
-Approximately 391 acres or 49 percent of the Land is fallow with good potential for the introduction of new agricultural uses.
+As shown in the below table and illustrated in Figure 2, seed crop cultivation currently represents the largest agricultural use of the Property (approximately 140 acres or 19 percent).
+Approximately 410.14 acres or 57 percent of the Land is fallow with good potential for the introduction of new agricultural uses.

 Agricultural Use Acres Percent

-Coffee 106 13%

-Fallow 391 49%
+Fallow 410.14 57%

-Seed Crops and Sunflowers 140 17%
+Seed Crops and Sunflowers 140 19%

-Steep Area 173 21%
+Steep Area 173 24%

-Total 810 100.0%
+Total 723.14 100.0%